5/29/19

 The Atlantics track begins with a great rhythm section setting the pace and then we're off on a hi-intensity 168(!)bpm power pop romp.
 A scathing, white-hot guitar solo at the 2:31 mark kicks things up way into the red before we return to the frantic rhythms and vocals.
 A rare lengthy song in the DIY Series at 4:32, 1980's "Lonelyhearts" is also available as a 3:15 special radio edit which lops off the opening rhythm blast mentioned above and moves the guitar solo - still intact, I believe - up to 1:49.

 The Del Fuegos were part of the Slash stable of artists (The Blasters, X, Los Lobos, Rank and File) when they came into my little world in the mid-80s.
 They are represented here on Mass.
 Ave. with the B-side to a 1982 independent single on the Czech label.
-I may just very well spend the next hour listening to the band's outstanding albums from 1984-85, The Longest Day and Boston, Mass.
+I may spend the next hour listening to the band's outstanding albums from 1984-85, The Longest Day and Boston, Mass.

 Listen to the entire album sans